appium/appium/docs/en/drivers/android-uiautomator.md

 `platformVersion`, `deviceName`, and `app` capabilities, at a minimum.
 In the case of this driver, no `automationName` capability should be used.

+It is highly recommended to also set the `appPackage` and `appActivity` capabilities in order to let Appium know exactly which package and activity should be launched for your application.
+Otherwise, Appium will try to determine these automatically from your app manifest.

 ### Capabilities

 The UiAutomator driver supports a number of standard [Appium